Looking for a great sport for your tall son OR daughter other than basketball?

 Ping-pong.
 A taller player won’t always win a game, but let’s face it, it sure helps to be able to lean over the table further than your shorter opponent can, as well as make side reaches for the ball.

 Powerlifting.
 Height is neither an advantage nor disadvantage.
-In powerlifting competitions, all heights are represented.
+In powerlifting competitions, all heights are represented for the bench press, squat and deadlift events.

 Note that most champion tennis players are tall, though not exceptionally.
 Long arms help with serves and reaches.